The Practice of Relaxed Awareness

-The terms “awareness” and “attention” seem to have the same meaning and hence can be a cause of confusion when used in the context of thoughts.
-I’ve mentioned in many posts, and in comments, about staying as a space of awareness and allowing the mind to have a free movement – what I call “conscious allowing” of the mind, I sometimes use the term “relaxed awareness” to describe this state of being.
-In this post I will clarify some of the common questions people have about the terms “awareness”, attention and “letting go”.
+I’ve mentioned in many posts, and in comments, about staying as a space of awareness and allowing the mind to have a free movement – what I call “conscious allowing” of the mind.
+I sometimes use the term “relaxed awareness” to describe this state of being.

-The practice of relaxed awareness is the starting point to not only letting go of the “fear-based” grip that you have on your mind, but to also allow the mind to release all its pent up negative momentum and come to a state of balance, plus this causes a release of “resistance” in your being which ensures that you become aligned with the pull of your life-stream.
 If you simply follow the practice of relaxed awareness, you will soon reach a state of balance in your mind and would be aligned with your life-stream, there is nothing further you need to understand – the only reason for giving all the various understandings is to allow the mind/being to become comfortable with this state of “allowing” or “letting go”, to understand it “logically” and scientifically as to how it allows positivity to come through and how it dissolve the negative momentum.

 Difference between space of awareness and attention of mind